-The Network of Resources (NoR) call is linked to the Open Science Earth Observation (OSEO) initiative and offers to research, development or pre commercial users which are of scientific or value adding nature the opportunity to exploit EO data collocated in a cloud environment (i.e. Resource Tier Services) and also the use of Platform Services.
+The Network of Resources (NoR) call is linked to the Open Science Earth Observation (OSEO) initiative and offers to research, development or pre commercial users which are of scientific or value adding nature the opportunity to exploit EO data collocated in a cloud environment using Resource Tier and Platform Tier Services.

-The call is open to users from ESA Member States participating to EOEP-5.
+The call is open to users from ESA Member States participating to the Earth Observation Envelope Program (EOEP-5).

 The Open Science Earth Observation (OSEO) call offers to scientists the opportunity to exploit at no cost a full archive of EO data for science, applications and technological innovation, by offering Third Party services which exploit state of the art ICT.

-The call is permanently open to scientists from ESA, European Union member states and Africa until the ESA allocated resources are exhausted.
+The call is permanently open in priority to scientists from ESA, European Union member states and Africa until the ESA allocated resources are exhausted.

 Please note that proposals already submitted/confirmed for the other calls released in 2007 and 2014 remain valid and do not need to be resubmitted.Funding of the activities solicited through this AO shall be covered by national/institutional resources.
 As a CAL/VAL PI or co-PI, access to Aeolus product quality information will become available to you first-hand and before the official product release.
 Furthermore, you will be given the opportunity to quickly learn cooperate directly with other Aeolus CAL/VAL PIs and to perform joint activities.